 · Technological Specialization and Corporate Diversification [Dec 2013] with Fernando Anjos

-Credit ratings affect firms’ access to capital and investment choices.
-We show that the identity of the credit analysts covering a firm significantly affects the firm’s rating, comparing ratings for the same firm at the same time across agencies.
-Analyst effects account for 30% of the within variation in ratings.
-Moreover, the rating biases of analysts carry through to credit spreads on the rated firms’ outstanding debt and the terms offered on new public debt issues.
-As a result, firms covered by more pessimistic analysts issue less debt, lean more on cash and equity financing, and experience slower revenue growth than firms covered by optimistic analysts.
-We also find that the quality of ratings varies with observable analyst traits.
-Analysts with MBAs provide less optimistic and more accurate ratings; however, optimism increases and accuracy decreases with tenure covering the firm, particularly among information-sensitive firms.
+We show that the identity of the credit analysts covering a firm significantly affects the firm’s credit rating, comparing ratings for the same firm at the same time across agencies.
+Analyst biases carry through to spreads on firms’ outstanding debt and yields on new public debt issues.
+Firms covered by more pessimistic analysts issue less debt, lean more on cash and equity financing, and experience slower revenue growth.
+We also identify specific traits that predict rating quality.
+MBAs provide less optimistic and more accurate ratings; however, optimism increases and accuracy decreases with tenure covering the firm, particularly among information-sensitive firms.

 · Shopping for Information?
 Diversification and the Network of Industries [Sep 2013] with Fernando Anjos – Revise and Resubmit at Management Science

 We propose a view of corporate diversification as a strategy that aims to exploit internal information markets, bringing together information scattered across the economy.
 We test this hypothesis constructing an inter-industry network using input-output data.
 First, we introduce a network proxy for a conglomerate’s informational advantage relative to specialized firms, named excess centrality.
 Second, we show that high-excess-centrality conglomerates have greater value, even when variation in conglomerate network position is exogenously driven by changes to the overall network structure.
 Finally, and consistent with our informational-advantage hypothesis, we find that high-excess-centrality conglomerates produce more and better patents.
 Online Appendix